bdaiinstitute/spot_ros2/README.md

 git submodule update
 ```

-Then run the install script to install the necessary ROS dependencies.
+Then run the install script to install the necessary Boston Dynamics and ROS dependencies.
 The install script takes the optional argument ```--arm64```; it otherwise defaults to an AMD64 install.
 Run the correct command based on your system:
 ```bash
 cd <path to spot_ros2>
 ./install_spot_ros2.sh